 What is Manufacturing Day?
 Why does St. Joseph participate?

 Manufacturing Day is a national day set aside to recognize the importance of the manufacturing industry and the diverse, highly-skilled jobs that are available in our community.
-On Friday October 7, 2016, community organizations and companies came together to lift up the industry and the possible career paths available.
+Held in October each year, community organizations and companies came together to lift up the industry and the possible career paths available.